 My favorite zoo animal is a giraffe.

-I drove a wheat truck during Kansas harvests.
+I drove a wheat truck during Kansas harvests when I was a teenager.

 I went to Vermont College to learn more about writing for children and young adults.